adampresley/sublime-blogify/README.md

 * Escape & (ampersand) to &amp;amp;
 * Turns leading tabs and spaces to &amp;nbsp;

+To use this plugin simply press the keys *CTRL + ALT + B* and the entire contents of your current tab/view will be modified based on the rules above.
+You may also select a region of code and press the key combination and Blogify will only change the text you've selected.

+## Release Notes

+* **2013-04-25**
+	* Initial release

 ## Apache License 2.0
 Copyright 2013 Adam Presley